tommi-vsalo/infra-project-review/IDS-project.md

 Wazuh was working as this alert was triggered by the use of sudo, but the pcap file itself didn't create a portscan alert.
 This was mentioned in the validation ("Some even got to a point where they were testing the tcpreplay files but were unable to get it to show up in Wazuh.").
 I'm not quite sure what the issue is since every service was running just fine.
 Some testing could go into finding the cause.

+## Project Review

-Overall the setup was easy to install and use.
+The project was very easy to install & use and the instructions were top notch.
+Overall the design is quite user friendly.
 It has a lot of potential for experimenting with Wazuh and Suricata in practice with minimal setup on the users part.

-### Components

-### Operating Principles

-## Project Review
+The project architecture is sensible and displays a good understanding of how alerts are generated and processed in an IDS.
+The use of proven open source tools was also a major plus for the project.
+If I had more time, I would love to take a deeper dive into each part of the stack.